-A literary allusion is when a story alludes to another novel, a short story, a stage play, a film, a poem, or a piece of music—anything that has a real author’s name attached to it.
+A literary allusion is when a story alludes to another novel, a stage play, a film, a poem, or a piece of music—anything that has a real author’s name attached to it.
 If you can identify the alluded-to work as coming from one creative source, it’s a literary allusion.

 For example, in his novel Firestarter Stephen King says, “Rainbird was a troll, an orc, a balrog of a man.”
 This is an allusion to the work of JRR Tolkien: although trolls are classic figures of folklore, both orcs and balrogs are Tolkien’s original literary creations.
 This allusion creates a clear, distinct image for the reader, while acknowledging a beloved literary influence.

-A cultural allusion is when a story alludes to something that has become a part of the society’s wider consciousness, or something that the world is currently facing in contemporary society.
+A cultural allusion is when a narrative alludes to something that has become a part of the society’s wider consciousness, or something that the world is currently facing in contemporary society.
 This might be an allusion to classical mythology, politics, history, folklore, popular media, or major current events.

 Another example of a cultural allusion might be more recent work like Alice’s Adventures in Wonderland.
-Every version of this story we know came down from one writer, and yet the story and its world have become so deeply entrenched in contemporary culture that they’re part of an eclectic pantheon of modern folklore.
+Every version of this tale we know came down from one writer, and yet the story and its world have become so deeply entrenched in contemporary culture that they’re part of an eclectic pantheon of modern folklore.
 Phrases like “down the rabbit hole” and iconic images like the Cheshire Cat are easily recognizable by people who haven’t even read the book.
 In this way Alice’s Adventures in Wonderland is both a literary allusion and a cultural one.